Why try to find the best vitamin C supplement? Aren't they all basically the same?

 supplements are made from GMO corn and, lately, sugar beets.

 Unless it explicitly states non-GMO, assume that it is made at least partially from GMO crops.

-I buy my ascorbic acid crystals from Bridge City Bulk.
-This small company has excellent prices, great service, and no minimum purchase price for FREE SHIPPING!
+I have been buying my ascorbic acid crystals from Pure Bulk for many years.
+This company has excellent prices and great service.
 It's the best vitamin C for me!

 If you prefer a non-corn, non-GMO source, check out the Vitamin C Foundation.
 They have a non-GMO, corn-free vitamin C powder, but it is MUCH more expensive than the Bridge City Bulk vitamin C, though.

 Both of these companies provide ascorbic acid crystals which are perfect for doing a vitamin C flush.
 They are also great for people wanting to use vitamin C as a common cold remedy.
 They are available in pill form too (1,000 mg per pill).
 BUT...

 That's because you can end up ingesting WAY TOO MANY minerals.
 Plus the minerals need to be broken down in the digestive tract.
 This slows down the effectiveness of vitamin C. Ascorbic acid goes to work right away as it is absorbed through the stomach lining.